juliendargelos/three-graduated-axes/README.md

   },
   opacity: 1, // Opacity of graduations
   color: 0xaaaaaa, // Color of graduations (hexadecimal number, string or Color instance)
+  generate: true, // Set to false to prevent geometry and labels from being generated at instantiation
   autoRenderCSS3D: true // Tells axes to handle labels rendering themself by creating a CSS3DRenderer and syncing it with axes rendering
 })
 ```